innovsm/django_article_finder/README.md

-# django_article_finder
+# research article finder
-IT is state of the art web scraping tool for finding research article
+IT is an open source project developed as a minor project for finding all the related information about research article , it a django based web app,Enjoy!